STAR: A Systematic Approach to Mediation Strategies

 - Mediation advocacy tips

 Peter Robinson is co-director of the Straus Institute for Dispute Resolution and professor of law at Pepperdine University School of Law.
 He has presented advanced negotiation and mediation skills courses in more than 39 states and foreign countries.
 He has served on the boards of the Christian Conciliation Service of Los Angeles, Ventura Center for Dispute Settlement, Dispute Resolution Services of the LACBA, Southern California Mediation Association, and California Dispute Resolution Council.
-He is a Fellow of the International Academy of Mediators, a member of the American College of Civil Trial Mediators, and was recognized as a Southern California Super Lawyer in the area of mediation in 2006.
+He is a Fellow of the International Academy of Mediators and was recognized as a Southern California Super Lawyer in the area of mediation in 2006.

 Deborah Thompson Eisenberg is an assistant professor of law and director of the Center for Dispute Resolution